 Psalms Part One: Deep Dive

-THE HEART OF A WORSHIPPER
+THE HEART OF A WORSHIPPER | RYAN SMITH

-Psalms, one of the five poetry books of the old testament, provides helpful insight for us with where our society is today because it identifies with what a lot of Christians experience who don’t know how to process or respond to their circumstances without feeling inadequate or disqualified.
+Psalms, one of the five poetry books of the Old Testament, provides helpful insight for us with where our society is today because it identifies with what a lot of Christians experience who don’t know how to process or respond to their circumstances without feeling inadequate or disqualified.

 However, David was incredibly productive and effective at all he put his hand to.
-In fact, David was extremely self-actualized, self-aware and he made no apologies for journaling his lament and venting his frustration and impatience towards God regarding others.
+In fact, David was extremely self-actualized, self-aware and he made no apologies for journalling his lament and venting his frustration and impatience towards God regarding others.
 His thorn was clearly a constant annoyance with the mediocrity of many and the observations he made in others regarding their lack of devotion to God.
 He never pretended to have it all together himself, nor did he go out of his way to present a polished image because that would have been corrupt and inaccurate by his standards.
 A lot of the rejection that he faced from others was probably because they felt exposed by his relentless love and pursuit for God.

 Now bring that into the modern day, modern times and what does it look like in our churches today?
 For as long as I can remember, Christians have always been taught to be overcomers, that they need to have is faith for the impossible and that all things work together for good.
 But what happens when a believer has a faith crisis?
 Or when confusion, turmoil, disturbance and uncertainty disempowers them from worshipping God?
 Where do you take all that emotion?
-Thankfully, Psalms give us a picture of the worshipper in both the place of enlightenment and in the place of emotional pain or crisis.
+Thankfully, Psalms give us a picture of the worshipper in both the place of enlightenment and in places of emotional pain or crisis.
 It displays the constant grapple between a contemplative Christianity and the inner protest we all have at the unavoidable struggles of life when we don’t understand what God is doing.

-Until the point of crisis in our lives, one might argue that our worship may be feelings based therefore it’s the crisis and emotional turmoil that life tends to send our way that is the true reveal of the depth and authenticity of our worship.
+Until the point of crisis in our lives, one might argue that our worship may be feelings-based, and therefore it’s the crisis and emotional turmoil that life tends to send our way that is the true reveal of the depth and authenticity of our worship.
 Until that moment, the depth of our worship remains untested.
 The Psalms tell the stories of emotional infancy in the life of a worshipper without covering over brokenness, weakness, failure or frustration.
 It uncovers the point of difference between the kind of worshipper who feels the insatiable need to present a polished image to God in order to be received versus the worshipper who finds God in the imperfections of their life and can worship Him wholeheartedly through it.
 The latter, wouldn’t you agree, is far less exhausting?

 Ryan Smith is a Pastor at C3 Church Oxford Falls.
 He led the worship team at C3 Church Oxford Falls for over 15 years and is an incredible communicator, writer and one of the funniest people we know!

 Also ensure you check out Ryan’s albums on ITunes–they are great for Bible reading: Hiding Place and Sons Can Rest!
 Sons Can Rest is my favourite, it is instrumental only so it is so great to have playing while you are reading your Bible is not distracting but brings such a beautiful presence of God!
 Click on the links below to find them on Spotify!